baasman/qualipy/docs/overview.rst

 Qualipy
 ========

-Qualipy is a data monitoring and quality library.
-Most data quality tools out there focus on monitoring the input and/or the output.
-Qualipy, on the other hand, is completely focused on understanding your data during a pipeline or data workflow.
+Qualipy is a library designed to track and monitor real-time data and provide automated anomaly detection, reporting, and analysis on that data.

 What it looks like